mmgalal2002/pylinac/docs/source/ge_ct_qa.rst

   reference.
 * **High contrast:** Helios-compatible bar ROIs, the GE ``1.6 mm`` standard deviation check (``37 +/- 4 HU``), and relative MTF values at 10% through 90%.
-The MTF is explicitly labeled relative/Helios-compatible.
+Each MTF level records whether it was directly measured, interpolated, extrapolated, or unavailable.
+Extrapolated values are labeled as such in reports and JSON.
 * **Low contrast:** a 15 x 15 grid using 5 mm cells, with mean, standard deviation, extrema, and per-target CNR when target ROIs are configured.
 The GE visual observer score is not fabricated from grid statistics.
-* **Slice thickness:** a configured axial profile measured by FWHM, with an explicit calibration factor.
+* **Slice thickness:** a configured axial profile measured by FWHM, with an explicit insert geometry and calibration.
 At least three slices are required, and the DICOM ``SliceThickness`` tag is never reported as a phantom measurement.
-* **Positioning:** image-relative x/y phantom offset and localized rotation.
+* **Positioning:** image-relative x/y phantom offset, tolerance excess, and localization confidence.
 This is not external laser alignment.

 The result also contains ``helios_compatibility``.
 It retains the output shape useful for comparing a GE scan with the existing Helios analyzer: